claytonsingh/icmp-exporter/README.md

 # What is icmp-exporter?
-ICMP exporter asynchronously sends pings to probe endpoints allowing the detection of path issues.
+ICMP exporter for [prometheus](https://prometheus.io) that asynchronously sends pings to probe endpoints allowing the detection of path issues.

 Leveraging hardware timestamping features provided by the network card, uncertainty accumulated by thread scheduling and the kernel is eliminated, allowing timestamps to the nearest microsecond.